mokiat/gocrane/README.md

 ### Understanding File Configuration

-There are a number of configurations that are vital to gocrane working fast and correctly.
-The most important is probably the `include` flag.
-It should contain files and folders that you would like gocrane to keep watch of.
-This does not necessary mean that gocrane would trigger a build or a restart if one of those file changes (this is controlled with additional flags) but indicates to gocrane which files it should explore and keep in mind.

-The `exclude` flag on the other hand can be used to indicate files, directories, or globs that should be ignored at all cost.
-This is useful if you would not like gocrane to explore deep folders that are not related to the project (e.g. `.git`).
-By default gocrane ignores a number of common non-project directories.

-The `source` flag can be used to indicate which paths should be considered relevant for building the project.
-When gocrane detects a change to one of those files, it will trigger a rebuild of the project.
-Keep in mind that the expressions specified in this flag need to include paths that are part of `include`, otherwise they would not be considered.
-By default gocrane uses `*.go` but you could chnage that to include additional ones, if for example you are using file embedding.

-The `resource` flag on the other hand indicates which paths should be considered relevant for restarting the project.
-For exmaple, if your project is an HTTP server that serves files from a project folder, you may wont to mark that folder as a resource, so that if there is a change to it, gocrane would trigger a restart, instead of a build (unless the change also matches the `source` flag).
+#### The `dir` flag

+To start off, you need to tell gocrane which folders it should watch for changes.
+This where the `dir` flag comes into play.
+You can specify it multiple times and while you could specify nested directories, that is suboptimal and unnecessary, since gocrane explores directories in depth.

+By default gocrane sets this to `./`.

+#### The `exclude-dir` flag

+There might be cases when certain directories are not relevant for the project.
+You can use the `exclude-dir` flag to specify paths or globs for files or folders that should be ignored from watching.
+A good example is `.git` and this is why it is set by default (as well as some other ones).
+However, if you specify this flag, it will be disabled, so you would need to specify all excludes on your own.

+#### The `source` flag

+The gocrane tool needs some way to know which files to treat as source code.
+This is not required for the building of the executable, which works well without this settings.
+Rather, this is required to avoid triggering unnecessary builds when irrelevant files (e.g. `README.md`) are changed.
+Furthermore, it is used as a means to calculate the source digest.

+By default gocrane sets this to `*.go` but you may want to reconfigure it if for example you are using the new `embed` capability of Go and would like to have other non-source-code resources trigger a rebuild.

+#### The `exclude-source` flag

+While the `source` flag does a fairly good job, there is still room for optimiziation.
+In most cases files like `_test.go` are irrelevant for the build of the final executable.
+This is why, the `exclude-source` flag can be used to specify such patterns.

+#### The `resource` flag

+If you specify this flag and if changed files or folders match it, gocrane will not trigger a build but rather only a restart.
+This is useful if your execuable is an HTTP server for example and you have a resource folder with HTML content.

+#### The `exclude-resource` flag

+This flag works in the same way as the `exclude-source` flag, except that it applies to resources.